 From tight-fisted collectors who know what something is worth to clueless bystanders who would sell you the crown jewels for 80% off, players never know who is coming into their store next, which goes a long way towards keeping the game fresh, however, only when played in small doses.

-Pop Culture References.
+Pop Culture References

 review-is-dealer-life-worth-playing

-Haggling, bickering, or negotiating, no matter how you say it, the act of trying to get a better deal is a favourite pastime of many and being able to do so as often as you want with a diverse array of characters is a great activity for fans of the pastime, even if it does get old after a while.
+Haggling, bickering or negotiating — no matter how you say it — the act of trying to get a better deal is a favourite pastime of many, and being able to do so as often as you want with a diverse array of characters is a great activity for fans of the pastime, even if it does get old after a while.

 review-is-dealer-life-2-worth-playing

-Sexual Content.
+Sexual Content

 Dealer's Life 2 FAQ

-Dealer's Life 2 is a simulation video game developed and published by Abyte Entertainment , it was released on 15 Feb 2022 and retails for $14.99.
+Dealer's Life 2 is a simulation game developed and published by Abyte Entertainment, it released on 15 February 2022, and is available exclusively on PC.

 How Long Does Dealer’s Life 2 Take to Complete?